PrimaveraDeveloper/lithium/howto/howto-add-blob-storage.md

 This guide describes how support for storing data in Azure Blob Storage can be added to a microservice and how the Blob Storage Service should be used in custom code.

-Azure also provides a unstructured storage for objects called Blob Storage that allows storing objects, files, images, etc.
+Azure provides a unstructured storage for objects called Blob Storage that allows storing objects, files, images, etc.

 ## Adding the Blob Storage